inlets/inlets-pro/docs/cli-reference.md

 ## Contents:

 * Working with MacOS, Linux, and Windows
+* Configure the inlets-pro tcp client
+* Configure the inlets-pro tcp server
-* Configure the inlets-pro client
+* Configure the inlets-pro http client
-* Configure the inlets-pro server
+* Configure the inlets-pro http server
 * Troubleshooting
 * Working with Kubernetes